 In the Iberian Peninsula, where the king of Aragon was against giving the heritage of the Templars to Hospitallers (as commanded by Clement V), the Order of Montesa took Templar assets.
 The order continued to exist in Portugal, simply changing its name to the Order of Christ.
 This group was believed to have contributed to the first naval discoveries of the Portuguese.
-For example, Prince Henry the Navigator led the Portuguese order for twenty years until the time of his death.
+For example, Prince Henry the Navigator led the Portuguese order for twenty years until the time of his death (see our Portuguese Templar History).
 In Scotland, after Templars played a significant role in the Scottish victory at Bannockburn on June 24, 1314, Robert the Bruce joined the Templars and Hospitallers into a new Order of the Temple and of St. John.

 Even with the absorption of Templars into other Orders, there are still questions as to what became of all of the tens of thousands of Templars across Europe.
 There had been 15,000 “Templar Houses”, and an entire fleet of ships.
 Even in France where hundreds of Templars had been rounded up and arrested, this was only a small percentage of the estimated 3,000 Templars in the entire country.
 Also, the extensive archive of the Templars, with detailed records of all of their business holdings and financial transactions, was never found.
 By papal bull it was to have been transferred to the Hospitallers, whose library was destroyed in the 16th century by Turkish invaders.

-Some scholars believe that some of the Templars fled into the Swiss Alps.
+Some scholars believe that a number of Templars fled into the Swiss Alps.
 There are records of Swiss villagers around that time suddenly becoming very skilled military tacticians.
 An attack was led by Leopold I of Austria, who was attempting to take control of the St. Gotthard Pass with a force of 5,000 knights.
 His force was ambushed and destroyed by a group of about 1,500 Swiss peasants.
 Up until that point, the Swiss really had no military experience, but after that battle, the Swiss became renowned as seasoned fighters.
 Some folk tales from the period describe how there were “armed white knights” who came to help them in their battles.
 This may have been where the underground Templar “Brotherhood” ended up, in the Cantons (provinces) of Switzerland.
 It would explain why the Swiss flag is a Templar symbol on a red background.
 And it would explain why the Swiss suddenly took over where the Templars had left of as the bankers of Europe.
 Templar influence seems to be reflected in the coats of arms used by the Swiss Cantons and even in the naming of some Swiss locations like the Town of Sion.

 Restoration of the Order, 1700-